AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 The Deliverability troubleshooting section has been moved and improved.
 [Read more](../../delivery/using/deliverability-faq.md)

-Deliverability guidelines when starting a new platform section has been enhanced.
-[Read more](../../delivery/using/starting-new-platform.md)
+Deliverability guidelines when starting a new platform have been enhanced.
+[Read more](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/introduction.html#transition-process)

 The Sending transactional emails with attachments section has been moved and updated.
 [Read more](../../message-center/using/transactional-email-with-attachments.md)